 Where Do We Use & Waste The Most Water In Industrial & Commercial Sectors?

-- Farming, power generation, textile and garment production, beverage making, vehicle manufacturing, paper production, chemical production, refined petroleum production, primary metal production, construction material production – are all examples of industries that might use a lot of water – but ALL products have a water footprint – so all products might need to be assessed separately, and not just by industry as a whole
+Farming, power generation, textile and garment production, beverage making, vehicle manufacturing, paper production, chemical production, refined petroleum production, primary metal production, construction material production – are all examples of industries that might use a lot of water – but ALL products have a water footprint – so all products might need to be assessed separately, and not just by industry as a whole

 – bettermeetsreality.com, water.usgs.gov, fmanet.org and news.thomasnet.com